Skip to main content Skip to search Skip to main navigation

 GRILL TURNER

-Separate tongs should be provided for handling raw fish or poultry as well as cooked food and hot coals.
+Separate tongs should be provided for handling raw fish or poultry, as well as cooked food and hot coals.

-WOOD PLANKS
+WOODEN PLANKS

 INJECTION